4Lexium/4Lexium/README.md

 Here you can find my projects in data analysis and computational physics.

-You can also reach me by: alexander.dm.umanky@gmail.com
+You can also contact me on: alexander.dm.umanky@gmail.com
 <!--
 **4Lexium/4Lexium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.